 Britain's highest mountain, Ben Nevis, can be found not far from the town of Fort William and stands at an impressive 1346 metres high.
 One to tick off your bucket list if you're feeling energetic or jump on the Gondola on the nearby Aonach Mor for breathtaking views over the Nevis Range and the Scottish highlands.

 The Cairngorms national park is a haven for winter sports but the summer is also a great time to stick on your hiking boots and explore.
-The pretty town of Aviemore is the perfect base to explore the stunning snowy mountains, woodland walks and massive array of wildlife.
+You can take a guided hike to discover the arctic fauna on the mountain trails, paddle board or canoe the River Spey or visit one of the five whisky distilleries.
+If you are lucky you can spot wildlife such as wildcats, ospreys and mountain hares.
+The pretty town of Aviemore is the perfect base to explore this stunning mountain range.

 This historic city is a hub of design and creative talent.
-With a brand new £1 billion redesign of the waterfront taking shape and the highly inticipated new V+A Museum of Design opening in 2018 this city is only going to get better.
+With a brand new £1 billion redesign of the waterfront taking shape and the highly inticipated new V+A Museum of Design opening in 2018 this city is becoming a top destination, in fact it’s recently been ranked number 5 in the Wall Street Journal’s “Worldwide Hot Destinations In 2018”.
+Once the home to “jute, jam and journalism” the city is now the country’s first UNESCO City of Design.

 With 118 miles of coastal path, pretty fishing villages, award winning restaurants and the world’s oldest university Fife is a popular destination, made more popular recently through the new TV show Outlander as Fife was used often in the filming.
-Of course it’s also one of the most sought after golfing destinations in the world.
+Of course it’s also one of the most sought after golf courses in the world in St Andrews.
+The train from Edinburgh will take you along the Fife Circle and you can disembark in Burntisland, Kinghorn, Kirkcaldy and Dunfermline.
+If you want to visit the East Neuk and St Andrews hop on a bus in Fife or get one from Edinburgh.

 Perhaps Scotland’s most scenic and talked about area, Glencoe’s rugged peaks and unspoilt nature have been used in films such as Braveheart and James Bond’s Skyfall.

 Iona, an island in the Inner Hebrides, is a serene, peaceful and beautiful island.
-It’s perticularly significant to the Christian community as it was lived in by Saint Columbus.
+It’s particularly significant to the Christian community as it was lived in by Saint Columbus.
 St Oran’s chapel is said to be the burial place of 48 Scottish kings including MacBeth.
+It's only really practical to go for the day if you are already on the Isle of Mull.
+If you are, it's a stunning drive down to Fionnphort where you can jump on a small ferry across, you can't take your car but its a small island (1 mile across) and relatively easy to walk around.

 J Jacobite steam train